mberk/shin/README.md

 probabilities = shin.calculate_implied_probabilities([2.6, 2.4, 4.3])["implied_probabilities"]
 ```

+This will become the default behaviour in future

 ### Controlling the Optimiser

 Starting in version 0.1.0, the iterative procedure is implemented in Rust which provides a